freqtrade/freqtrade/docs/docker_quickstart.md

 The `SampleStrategy` is run by default.

 !!!
-Warning "`SampleStrategy` is just a demo!"
+Danger "`SampleStrategy` is just a demo!"
     The `SampleStrategy` is there for your reference and give you ideas for your own strategy.
     Please always backtest your strategy and use dry-run for some time before risking real money!
     You will find more information about Strategy development in the [Strategy documentation](strategy-customization.md).